mikaelsundell/overlaytool/README.md

 **Input flags**

-The input flags are used to set-up the overlay geometry.
+The input flags are used to set-up the symmetry geometry.

 ```--centerpoint``` centerpoint cross added to the center of the aspect ratio geometry
 ```--symmetrygrid ``` symmetry grid inside aspect ratio geometry